Frontline / Peace Life: Ukraine’s Revolutionaries of the Forgotten War

 January 16 – March 8, 2020

 Art at the Institute was pleased to present Frontline / Peace Life, an exhibition of photographic portraits by J.T.
 Blatty, chronicling a generation of volunteer soldiers of the war in eastern Ukraine and their stories of a return to a marginalized existence, “peace-life,” as the war moves into its sixth year without resolution.
-The exhibition opened on January 16, 2020 and will continue through March 8, 2020.
+The exhibition opened on January 16, 2020 and now is available for viewing online.
 Co-curated by Walter Hoydysh, PhD, Director of Art at the Institute and J.T.
 Blatty, this marks Blatty’s first solo showing with The Ukrainian Institute of America (UIA).